Data Binding and it's Modes in WPF

 Explanation

-Data loaded only once when the constructor is loaded, After that no changes are reflected in the destination if source data is changed.
+Data is loaded only once when the constructor is loaded, After that no changes are reflected in the destination if source data is changed.
 Hence OneTime.

 Default Data-binding

-For example, TextBlock's Text property has one-way as default binding mode but a TextBox's Text property has a two-way binding mode.
+For example, TextBlock's Text property has one-way as the default binding mode but Textbox's Text property has a two-way binding mode.

-As textblock is readonly control, the user can't make changes by clicking on it, that's why it has one-way as default.
+As text block is read-only control, the user can't make changes by clicking on it, that's why it has one-way as default.

-As a user can make changes in the textbox so it has two ways as the default binding mode.
+Users can make changes in the textbox so it has two ways as the default binding mode.

 I hope this article has cleared the confusion you might had about different binding modes in WPF.